Geometry of particle emission in UrQMD Ar+Sc collisions at SPS energies

-The paper is structured as follows: In Sec.~\ref{s:source}, the properties of the two-particle source function are detailed alongside the L\'evy approach and the event generator, and the following Sec.~\ref{s:analysis} gives the details on the measurement and analysis itself.
-The results of L\'evy parameters as a function of transverse mass as well as a function of collision energy are detailed in Sec.~\ref{s:res}.
+The paper is structured as follows: In Sec.~\ref{s:source}, the properties of the two-particle source function are detailed alongside the Lévy approach and the event generator, and the following Sec.~\ref{s:analysis} gives the details on the measurement and analysis itself.
+The results of Lévy parameters as a function of transverse mass as well as a function of collision energy are detailed in Sec.~\ref{s:res}.
 Finally, the conclusions are presented in Sec.~\ref{s:con}.